Leadership

 Rangachary Mukundan, Deputy Director, Low-Temperature Electrolysis—Durability and Accelerated Stress Test Development and Validation

 Rangachary Mukundan (Mukund) is a senior scientist in the Energy Technology area at Lawrence Berkeley National Laboratory.
-His research interest includes fuel cells, electrolyzers, flow batteries, and sensors.
+His research interests include fuel cells, electrolyzers, flow batteries, and sensors.
 His current projects are focused on the durability of polymer electrolyte membrane electrolyzers and fuel cells.

 Deborah Myers, Deputy Director, Low-Temperature Electrolysis—Integration and Protocol Validation

-Deborah Myers is a Senior Scientist and Leader of the Hydrogen and Fuel Cell Materials group of Argonne National Laboratory's (ANL's) Chemical Sciences and Engineering Division.
-She serves as a Deputy Director of Low-Temperature Electrolysis for H2NEW, focusing on durability tasks.
-She is also the Deputy Director for Materials Development in the Million Mile Fuel Cell Truck consortium and the Co-Director of the Electrocatalysis Consortium 2.0.
+Deborah Myers is a senior scientist and leader of the Hydrogen and Fuel Cell Materials group of Argonne National Laboratory's (ANL's) Chemical Sciences and Engineering Division.
+She serves as a deputy director of low-temperature electrolysis for H2NEW, focusing on the integration/performance task.
+She is also the deputy director for materials development in the Million Mile Fuel Cell Truck consortium and the co-director of the Electrocatalysis Consortium 2.0.

-Olga Marina, Co-Director, High-Temperature Electrolysis—Cell Fabrication and Testing
+Olga Marina, Deputy Director, High-Temperature Electrolysis (HTE); Task Liaison—HTE Cell Fabrication and Testing

 Siddharth Komini Babu (Sid) is a scientist in the Materials Synthesis and Integrated Devices group at Los Alamos National Laboratory.
 His research interest focuses on development of novel electrode architectures and durability of electrochemical devices including fuel cells, electrolyzers, unitized reversible fuel cells, and CO2 capture and conversion.